Interaction patterns at scale

 Audit

-I explored how navigational components were displayed across design systems and primary government website.
+This work started with an audit where I explored how interactive UI components were displayed across government websites.
 This examination unveiled the following key findings:

 screenshots of websites with lots of text-based links